Improving Plotline's Campaign Creation efficiency by 2x

 We represented this with the following diagrams for the user and asked which applies to their work:

-Final Design Decisions and Changes
+Final Design and Changes

 problems